mercycorps/tola/README.md

 *use no site packages to prevent virtualenv from seeing your global packages

 . frds-venv/bin/activate
-*allows us to just use pip from cammand line by adding to the path rather then full path
+*allows us to just use pip from command line by adding to the path rather than full path

 ##Activate Virtualenv
 source frds-venv/bin/activate